 His planning and project management skills keep projects on track and on budget.
 David has overseen large-scale projects such as the Virginia State Capitol, the Pennsylvania State Capitol, Radio City Music Hall, and the War Memorial Opera in San Francisco.
 Many of the projects that he has been involved in have received national awards.

 John is an honorary member of the American Institute of Architects (AIA) – the only decorative painter in North America to be so honored.
 He is also an honorary member of the prestigious American Institute for Conservation of Historic and Artistic Works (AIC).

-John is the leading authority in the United States on traditional decorative painting materials and techniques, as well as historical color palettes.
+John is the leading authority in the United States on traditional decorative painting techniques and materials and historic color palettes.
 He studied in Glasgow, Scotland where he attended the Glasgow School of Art and the Decorative Trades Institute.
 He earned the prestigious London City & Guilds certificate and served his apprenticeship as a church decorator in Europe.

 Marcie graduated from the Pennsylvania State University, majoring in Integrative Design with a focus on graphic design in Architectural Studies, and Art History.

 Since coming to John Canning Co., she has worked onsite both as a decorative painter and as a project manager.
 She now manages and coordinates all phases of our historic restoration and conservation projects, from concept through installation.